2. A Marriage Sentence

 "Yes, this morning," Rylan replied, already sliding a sealed envelope across the table.
 "They’re higher than last quarter.
 They’re getting bold."

-"They won’t stay bold if we pull half their ships for inspection," Father muttered, then made a small note with his quill.
+"They won’t stay bold if we pull half their ships for inspection," Cyrion muttered, then made a small note with his quill.
 "Send a message to Councilor Vane.
 Make it sound diplomatic, but make sure the threat bleeds through."

+Rylan nodded once, like this was just another morning ritual.
 The rest of the table was silent.
 Of course it was.

 "Cessalie."

-I froze.
+She froze.

 "You’ve turned nineteen."

-I didn’t respond.
-I knew better.
+She didn’t respond.
+She knew better.

-He set the parchment down finally and leaned back slightly, fingers steepled.
+Cyrion set the parchment down finally and leaned back slightly, fingers steepled.

 "I was beginning to think no man would be willing to take you."